'Staring contest': Trump's vulnerable, but 2020 Dems off to surprisingly slow start in early states

 With their high national name recognition and built in network of supporters, Biden and Sanders are likely to wait a while before making their plans known.
 Biden, who ran unsuccessfully for the party's nomination in 1988 and 2008, has said concern for family will dictate whether he runs this time.
 Sanders, who nearly toppled Clinton in 2016 with a progressive challenge from the left, has an existing network in both Iowa and New Hampshire he can restart.

-O'Rourke, a newcomer to national politics who nonetheless caught fire with Democrats around the country with his challenge to Republican Sen. Ted Cruz in Texas.
-O'Rourke lost by less than 3 points, and raised at least $80 million through a national grassroots fundraising network that strategists believe he could easily tap again as a presidential contender.
+O'Rourke, a newcomer to national politics who nonetheless caught fire with Democrats around the country with his challenge to Republican Sen. Ted Cruz in Texas (losing by less than 3 points), raised at least $80 million through a national grassroots fundraising network that strategists believe he could easily tap again as a presidential contender.

 Activists in Iowa and New Hampshire have heard little to nothing from any of the three, but their shadows loom large.